-Although the best diet I've tried is hands down the raw vegan diet (without any macronutrient restrictions), I was highly motivated by the research regarding epilepsy.
-After a bad weekend of myoclonic jerks I decided to step-up and try for myself.
-With this in mind I kept disciplined (being free of medication would be amazing).
+Although the best diet I've tried is hands down the raw vegan diet (without any macro-nutrient restrictions), I was highly motivated by the research regarding epilepsy.
+So after a bad weekend of myoclonic jerks, I decided to step up and try the diet for myself.
+So by keeping this in mind, I managed to stay disciplined (being free of medication would be amazing).

 When you have a diet as good as raw veganism as a reference, the bar is raised pretty high when it comes to digestion.
 Vegan Keto just doesn't meet what I've come to expect.
 Slow bowl movements and a bloated belly is a big negative for me.